Some notes on language

 Sex work

 A person’s body is not a ‘good’ that can be sold.
 The phrase ‘selling sex’ overlooks this truth by suggesting that what is sold is some kind of product that can be passed from one person to another.
 Yet, what is actually being sold is access to another person’s body.
 Sex is not a product; it is an act of relational intimacy.
-As such, it comes with ineliminable vulnerability.
-And since risk is not the same as vulnerability, whilst it may be possible to limit the risks of physical ‘danger’ from sexual acts, vulnerability will always remain.
+As such, it comes with built-in vulnerability.
+And whilst it may be possible to limit the risks of physical ‘danger’ from sexual acts, vulnerability will always remain.
 It is part of sex’s design and what lends it so much power.

-If we then say that selling one’s body is a ‘service’, we should probably ask in what way we define that term.
-What is the difference between service and servitude?
-Doesn’t that just take us round to notions of agency and consent which lead to deeply problematic conclusions for the reasons given below?
-Even if we were to set these aside, is the ‘buyer’ actually ‘served’ in a way that brings benefit to his life?
+If we then say that selling one’s body is a ‘service’, we need to explain how we define that term.
+For example, what is the difference between service and servitude?
+We find ourselves quickly bound up in notions of agency and consent which are deeply problematic for the reasons given here.
+Even setting consent aside for a moment, is the ‘client’ actually ‘served’ in a way that brings benefit to his life?
 For him the ‘worker’ often represents a short term fix in a cycle of tension and relief.
 She is part of his escapism, part of a cycle of compulsion that often has features of addiction, masking engagement with his real and deeper need for healthy and mutual relationships, whilst also driving an objectification of women that further compounds his difficulty in meeting these needs.
 In the case of the ‘worker’, an array of trauma-related symptoms such as addiction, dissociation, anxiety, PTSD, feelings of shame, worthlessness and hopelessness typically accumulate during her time in the industry.
-Where dissociation becomes her survival mechanism to cope with what she does, in many cases she is unable to switch this off and find meaningful rest in other moments of life.

 Shame